hrithikwins/066-flutter-course/string-manipulation&interpolation.md

 - toUpperCase()
 - toLowerCase()

-### Users in your chatbox are using empty spaces at the beginning and writing a short text at the end, how can you stop users from unnecessarily using empty space;
+### [difficult] Users in your chatbox are using empty spaces at the beginning and writing a short text at the end, how can you stop users from unnecessarily using empty space;
 ```
 var stringWithSpace = '  hello  ';
 var trimmedString = stringWithSpace._________